- Advanced stage diamond exploration project in Nunavut, Canada

 Maiden Inferred Resource Estimation

-In January 2015 Dunnedin released a maiden Inferred Resource estimate from the Kahuna Diamond Project (the “Project”), located in Nunavut, Canada.
+In January 2015 Dunnedin released a maiden Inferred Resource estimate from the Kahuna Diamond project, located in Nunavut, Canada.
 The estimate was prepared by APEX Geoscience Ltd. on the Kahuna and Notch kimberlites based on data from the 2006 – 2008 bulk sampling and drill programs completed by the past operator.

 - A combined Inferred Mineral Resource of 4,018,000 carats of macrodiamonds at a 0.85 mm (+1 DTC sieve size) lower diamond cut-off, with an average grade of 1.01 carats per tonne (cpt), or 101 carats per hundred tonnes (cpht) derived from 3,987,000 tonnes of kimberlite resource.